ahadas/ahadas.github.io/_posts/2022-6-7-mtv-on-openshift-local.md

 # Adjusting Openshift Local

 As we're going to deploy both Openshift Virtualization and the Migration Toolkit for Virtualization on this cluster, we need to override the default settings of the cluster.
-First, we'll increase the memory to 64G by executing:
+First, we'll increase the memory to 64G:
 ```bash
 $ crc config set memory 64000
 ```
-Similarly, we'll increase the number of CPUs to 16 by executing:
+Similarly, we'll increase the number of CPUs to 16:
 ```bash
 $ crc config set cpus 16
 ```

-For the previous settings to be applied and since we are now going to extend the virtual disk that is used by the virtual machine that runs the cluster, we need to stop the cluster by executing:
+For the previous settings to be applied and since we are now going to extend the virtual disk that is used by the virtual machine that runs the cluster, we need to stop the cluster:
 ```bash
 $ crc stop
 ```